-The flowmeter is attached to the main circuit board near the top left corner (see Figure 3.)
-A ball in the flowmeter column indicates the flow rate to the sensors.
+The flowmeter is attached to the main circuit board near the top left corner (see Figure 1.)
+A ball in the flowmeter column indicates the flow rate of the sample-draw detector.
 The flowmeter measures the flow in the range 0.2 to 2.0 SCFH (Standard Cubic Feet per Hour).
 Although the sample-draw detector will operate down to a flow of 0.6 SCFH, the optimum flow rate is 1.2 SCFH.